Natalia Galibarenko

-Natalia Galibarenko (born 1978 in Kyiv, Soviet Union) is a Ukrainian diplomat, and a former Ukrainian Ambassador Extraordinary and Plenipotentiary to the UK.
+Natalia Galibarenko (born 1978) is a Ukrainian diplomat, and a former Ukrainian Ambassador Extraordinary and Plenipotentiary to the UK.

 Education

 Natalia Galibarenko graduated from Taras Shevchenko National University of Kyiv, master's degree in International Relations; Languages: English and Spanish.

 Career

 From 2000 – Attaché, Third Secretary of the Cabinet of the Minister for Foreign Affairs of Ukraine, Third and Second Secretary of the Mission of Ukraine to the European Union.

 2006-2007 – Chief Consultant of the Main Office for Foreign Policy, European and Euro-Atlantic Integration Processes of the Presidential Administration of Ukraine.

 2007-2009 – Head of Section for Deputy Minister for Foreign Affairs of Ukraine.

 2009-2012 – Head of Division, Deputy Director of the Directorate General – Head of Division for Co-operation in Political, Security and Defence Fields of the EU Directorate General, Ministry of Foreign Affairs of Ukraine.

 2012-2014 – Deputy Head of the Permanent Mission of Ukraine to the International Organizations in Vienna.